10 Free Things to Do in Hong Kong

 5. A Symphony of Lights

 Every person who has gone to Hong Kong has seen the Symphony of Lights.
 It occurs everyday at 8pm at Victoria Harbour.
 The light and laserbeams show how spectacular the city really is.
 I normally go for a stroll after dinner to take in the fresh air.
+This is an essential thing to see if you have a short Hong Kong stop over.

 Cheung Chau Bun Festival